Vendor Contracts Explained: 12 Key Components Every Vendor Agreement Needs

 #1.
 What is the most critical component of a vendor contract?

-The scope of work is often considered the most critical component because it clearly defines what services or products will be provided, setting the foundation for all other terms.
+The scope of work is often considered the most critical component of a vendor contract because it clearly defines what services or products will be provided, setting the foundation for all other term.

 #2.
 How can I ensure my vendor meets performance standards?